 Massachusetts has been a medical marijuana state since 2012.
 Voters passed Question 4 in 2016, setting up the state to become the largest legal marijuana state the East Coast.
 Possession laws include a 60-day (10 ounces) supply.
 Recreational dispensaries opened in November 2018 and sales are booming.

-Michigan has been a medical marijuana states since 2008, and voted to legalize recreational marijuana in November 2018.
-As of December 6, 2018, recreational marijuana is legal in Michigan.
+Michigan has been a medical marijuana state since 2008, and voted to legalize recreational marijuana in November 2018.
+As of December 6, 2018, recreational marijuana is legal in Michigan, but there is no legal avenue for consumers to buy it yet.

 Minnesota has been one of the medical marijuana states since 2014.
 For now, there are no plans to expand into recreational marijuana, but there are a lot of calls for reform in regards to its medical program.
 Possession laws include a 30-day supply of non-smokable marijuana.